russorat/telegraf-webhooks-plex/README.md

 ### Metrics

-Tags and fields are determined by the media type of the event (Movie, Show, or Music).
-All events contain the following tags and fields, additional tags and fields per type are mentioned below.
+Tags can vary based on the Metadata Type of the event.
+The field is always a counter with a value of 1.
+If the event is a "rating" event, an additional field of "rating" is added.

 - plex
   - tags:
     - is_user
     - is_owner
+    - event
     - server_title
+    - account_title
     - is_player_local
-    - library_section_type
-    - library_section_title
-    - media_type
-    - grandparent_title
-    - parent_title
-    - event
-    - user_name
     - player_title
+    - metadata_content_rating
+    - metadata_director: Note, only the first in the list is stored
+    - metadata_grandparent_title
+    - metadata_library_section_title
+    - metadata_library_section_type
+    - metadata_original_title
+    - metadata_parent_title
+    - metadata_studio
+    - metadata_title
+    - metadata_type
+    - metadata_subtype
+    - metadata_year
-    - title
+    - metadata_parent_year
   - fields:
-    - view_count (int, count)
+    - counter (int, count)

-If the event is a rating event, then a `rating` field will be added of type `int`.

-If the event is a Movie, the following tags are included:

-- tags:
-  - content_rating: For example PG-13, R
-  - chapter_source
-  - genre: Note, only the first in the list is stored
-  - director: Note, only the first in the list is stored
-  - country: Note, only the first in the list is stored
-  - collection: Note, only the first in the list is stored
-  - studio
-  - year

-If the event is a Show, the following tags are included:

-- tags:
-  - content_rating: For example TV-14, TV-MA
-  - year
-  - chapter_source
-  - director: Note, only the first in the list is stored
+    - rating (int, 1 - 10, only available if the event type is rating)

-If the event is Music, the following tags and fields are included:

-- tags:
-  - mood
-- fields:
-  - rating_count (int, count)

 ### Example Output